shahabrrad/tweet-emotion-classification/README.md

-# Emotion Detection from Tweets - CS577 Homework 1
+# Emotion Detection from Tweets

 ## Overview
 This repository contains the implementation of a logistic regression classifier and a multi-layer neural network to detect emotions from Tweets.
-This homework is part of CS577 at Purdue University, focusing on building these models **from scratch** without using built-in functions from libraries like sklearn for the machine learning part.
+This homework is part of the NLP course, focusing on building these models **from scratch** without using built-in functions from libraries like sklearn for the machine learning part.